 We live in the country on a working farm.
 Most of the time the farm equipment should be gone, exceptions may be early spring and late fall, with field work Corn and Soybeans.
 Parking for RV is by 3 grain bins.
-We currently have 5 50 amp locations, 5 30 amp locations and 7 20 amp locations.
-Water is available in barn.
+We currently have 7 50 amp locations, 5 30 amp locations and 7 20 amp locations.
+We have a circle drive around the grain bins with lots of green grass.
+We also have 125 x 125 cement slab with no electric for parking campers.
+There is water available in hay barn to refill tanks.
+We only have one picnic table at this time.
+Horses are welcome, we do not have any corrals for you to put them in; there’s a third of a mile lane that you can ride up and down.
+Plus there’s miles of gravel roads around here.
+There is 28 TV channels you can get with just your regular antenna.
+Feel free to use WiFi just connect to farm1 or farm2

-We have very few rules, please pick up after your pets.
+We have very few rules, if you have horses or large pets please throw their leavings in the field.
 We would prefer if guests could arrive before dark.
-Our place is rural and only lit with yard lights, (plus, we'd like to settle in for the evening).
-Otherwise, we only ask that children be supervised and not allowed near the farm equipment when it is here.
+Our place is rural and only lit with one yard light, Otherwise, we only ask that children be supervised and not allowed near the farm equipment when it is here.

 Access is down 1/3 of a mile gravel road from paved county road.
 Turn in at driveway with the Mickey Mouse Ears pole light.
 Gravel road is very well-maintained.
 We use the road with a semi for unloading the grain bins so maneuvering into the camping area will not be a issue.